Cat Parents: Bringing Your New Cat Home

 If you're new to this whole cat parent thing, you might be feeling a little intimidated.
 Even if this new kitty isn't your first, adopting a new cat can be both exciting and overwhelming.
 It's easy to overlook something that you or your kitty might need to make her life more comfortable, especially for her first few days and weeks with you.
-Be sure you and your new cat have everything you need by following these ten tips to help you be the best pet parent to your new feline friend.
+Be sure you and your new cat have everything you need by following these ten tips to help you be the best pet parent

 Before She Arrives